Merzasphor/MWSE/docs/source/types/tes3referenceList.md

 ### `size`

+*Read-only*.
 The number of references in the collection.

 **Returns**: